nebiyouk/clicky-game/README.md

 <h1>Clicky Game</h1>
 <br>
 <p>This is memory game that is built with React.
 It breaks up the application's UI into components, manage component state, and respond to user events.</p>
 <p>Your memory becomes a factor as you only want to click on the ones that you haven't clicked on yet.
 Your current score increases each time you click on a new character.
-The highest score you can get is 12.
 If you click on something you already clicked on you will loose and that resets the game.
 Your highest score is kept.</p>
 <br>
 <h2>Getting Started</h2>
 <p>This app is deployed at Heroku <a href="https://peaceful-escarpment-57164.herokuapp.com/"  target = "_blank">here</a>.
 Or you can get the app set up on your own local computer.</p>